myrachanto/response/README.md

-span 3 goroutines each perfomming 10 calls https://jsonplaceholder.typicode.com/todos/1 and for better results i used the modulas of 4 of each goroutines calls to make an api call with an invalid url so as to obtain 404 for better array results
+span 3 goroutines each perfomming 10 calls https://jsonplaceholder.typicode.com/todos/1 and for better results i used the modulas of 4 of each goroutines calls to make an api call with an invalid url so as to obtain 404 for better array results and the resuls are:

+map[200:24 404:6]

-again those results are displayed at
+again those tests are displayed at

 https://github.com/myrachanto/loader/actions on the test part of the github actions